 Good Hotel Guide Review

 Surf’s up!
 Above Fistral Beach, the Armstrong family’s child- and dog-friendly hotel overlooks one of Cornwall’s surfing hotspots.
 Its Surf Sanctuary teaches kitesurfing, stand-up paddleboarding and coasteering.
 The impressive Victorian building (with self-catering cottages) offers plenty of less adventurous diversions.
 Buckets and spades for the beach; games, books and DVDs for rainy days.
 Pampering treatments in the luxury spa team with breathtaking seascapes.
 Most of the modern bedrooms (ask for one with a balcony) have coastal hues and views.
 Taken on the laid-back ocean-front terrace or in sophisticated restaurant Samphire, chef Christopher Archambault’s menus highlight locally caught fish and Cornish produce.
+This hotel is also a member of Pride of Britain.

 95. 1 suitable for disabled, plus 39 self-catering cottages in the grounds.